Skip to Main Content

 • Instructors may request up to 10 items (Libraries) or 10 containers (Archives) to present to their classes during the visit.

-• Instructors must request materials for their class via our online catalog at least two weeks prior to the visit.
+• Instructors may browse materials for their class via our online catalog.
+Please communicate item requests to Research Center staff via email at least one week prior to the visit.
 This time is needed to vet fragile materials and process retrieval of any materials stored offsite.
-If requests are not received two weeks prior to the visit date, the booking will be canceled.
-Information on searching the catalog and requesting materials is available here.
+If requests are not received one week prior to the visit date, a reference librarian will select no more than 5 items relevant to the class topic.
+Information on searching the catalog is available here.

 • It is strongly recommended that instructors make a research appointment to review and flag sections of their requested materials in order to plan the class engagement prior to the group session.